Nottingham Trent University Lecture 30th January 2008

 ---------------------------------------------------

-"came to your brilliant lecture yesterday
+"came to your brilliant lecture yesterday and I just

-and I just wanted to say how much I enoyed it.
+wanted to say how much I enoyed it.
 It was fun and

-interesting and it is obvious you are passionate about what you
+interesting and it is obvious you are passionate

 ---------------------------------------------------